top of page

 The IANUA architecture is subject to filed and pending patent protection.

-For technical review, structural discussion, or serious collaboration inquiries,
+For technical review or structural discussion,

 bottom of page